You are here

 - First, you need to be an Associate Member of CPHR Alberta.
 Your application has to be submitted four weeks prior to the exam registration deadline.
 We ask for your application for Associate Membership four weeks prior to the NKE registration deadline to ensure the CPHR Alberta team has ample time to review your application.
 Learn more about becoming an Associate Member, or, contact us.

-- If you’re applying for Associate Membership with CPHR Alberta and you have a degree, make sure your transcripts or IQAS assessment has been received by our team prior to the NKE registration deadline as well.
+- If you’re applying for Associate Membership with CPHR Alberta, make sure your transcripts or IQAS assessment has been received by our team prior to the NKE registration deadline as well.